ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/index.md

 The _Asset Manager_ can set the token factory conditionless receivers.

 The **setconrecv** action allows the _Asset Manager_ to set the token factory conditional receivers - the accounts that can receive NFTs without checking for mintable window, lockup and other limitations.
-The action updats the `factory.b` table.
+The action updates the `factory.b` table.

 -   [setconrecv - set conditionless receivers](./nft-actions/setconrecv.md)
 -   [factory.b](./nft-tables.md#factory-b)